 a) An acceptable research project outline, Including:

 4. time frame for all work,

 6. written approval from appropriate state / federal agency

 b) A brief critique of the applicant and proposed project from the student's major professor (for student applicants) or from a current member of the DBC (for non-student applicants).

-The completed application packet must be submitted by February 1st to the Technical Staff Chairman to the following address:
+The completed application packet must be submitted during meeting years by February 1st to the Technical Staff Chairman to the following address:

 Clay Brewer, Technical Staff Chairman

 131 County Road 458

 Proposals will be screened by the Technical Staff of the Desert Bighorn Council and announced the following April.
 Awards will be announced to the membership at the business meeting during the biennial DBC meeting (held in April of every odd-numbered year) or via the DBC newsletter and website during non-meeting years.

 Recipients must sign a contractual agreement with the Desert Bighorn Council stating that results of the research project will either be published in a refereed journal and/or presented at the Desert Bighorn Council meeting for inclusion in the Transactions within a 5-year period following receipt of funds from the Hansen-Welles Scholarship.
 Acceptability of the publication will be determined by the Technical Staff of the Desert Bighorn Council